What Is Joint Replacement?

 Over time, your joints sustain a lot of wear and tear.
-Symptoms such as pain, tenderness, swelling, stiffness, or difficulty moving one or more joints could indicate severe arthritis, joint damage, or other joint conditions that might necessitate a doctor evaluation.
+Symptoms such as joint pain, tenderness, swelling, stiffness, or difficulty moving one or more joints could indicate severe arthritis, joint damage, or other joint conditions that might require an evaluation by a joint doctor.

-You may need to consider talking to a doctor about joint replacement if you:
+While more conservative options like injections or physical therapy may help treat your joint condition, you should consider talking to a doctor about joint replacement if you:

-Total joint failure is the only recommended reason to get a joint replacement.
 Before advising total joint replacement, your physician will recommend conservative options.
-If you need a joint replacement, they are an excellent option for all ages.
 Contrary to popular wisdom, developments and advances in prosthetics mean people of all ages can alleviate pain with joint replacement.

 What Causes Joint Pain in the Hips or Knees?